2005–06 PBA Fiesta Conference: Game three

-The last time Purefoods was down 0–2 at the finals, they've rallied and won the next four games, clinching the 2002 Governors' Cup at the expense of the Alaska Aces.
+The last time Purefoods trailed 0–2 in a finals series was during the 2002 Governors' Cup.
+The team went on to win the next four games and defeated the Alaska Aces to win the championship.

 Red Bull, on the other hand, is seeking for their third PBA championship, and the stopping of the four-conference championship streak of San Miguel Corporation teams (in which Purefoods is a subsidiary).

 The first quarter saw easy baskets from Red Bull against a virtually nonexistent Purefoods defense.
 Purefoods, on the other hand, had to work for their every basket.
 Purefoods then had problems when their import, Marquin Chandler, got into foul trouble, forcing the Chunkee Giants to play All-Filipino for a great part of the first half.
 The quarter ended with the score tied, 26-all.

 On the second quarter, Purefoods made key defensive adjustments that limited Red Bull's scoring opportunities.
 The Chunkee Giants also had big contributions from their bench, especially from Marc Pingris, who scattered 8 markers at the 2nd quarter.
 The Barakos still relied on the frontline of Villanueva and Tugade, with the former Ateneo standout scoring 15 points at the first half.
 Purefoods, however, seized the momentum and erected a ten-point lead by halftime, 54–44.

 The two teams settled down at the third quarter.
 James Penny, the former Texas Christian and Oklahoma Storm player posted big plays, including a three-point play.
 Red Bull utilized the foul problems of Purefoods.
 Nevertheless, the Giants still led, 77-68.

 In the payoff period, Red Bull inched closer on every possession.
 With Red Bull down by six, Chandler and Fonacier had a scuffle at the half court line.
 This led to a technical foul for Chandler.
 Red Bull nipped the lead to four.
 But when the Chunkee Giants raised the lead back to ten, Chandler fouled out at the 3:49 mark, which led to a 5-0 run by Red Bull.
 A Raymundo assist to Jondan Salvador raised the lead by seven at the 1:00 mark, and Purefoods never looked back as they clinched their first victory in the Fiesta Conference finals.

 Chunkee Giant Kerby Raymundo finished the game with 13 points, 11 rebounds and nine assists, a near triple-double.
 Villanueva led all locals with 25 points, while teammate Tugade had zero points in the second half to finish with 14 points.
 Penny won the battle of the imports, outscoring Chandler 31-26.

 The halftime show featured the first part of the interview of ABC Sports' Richard del Rosario to Kris Aquino and Purefoods sophomore James Yap, who are engaged to each other.